You found our list of virtual team building exercises for remote teams.

 The goal of the game is to draw the subject as accurately as possible, though mishearings and misunderstandings might make for some pretty funny pictures.
 The clearer the instructions, the more likely your team will nail a project.

-Clue is a virtual team building activity designed to be a fun way to encourage more communication.
+Clue is a familiar game designed to be a fun way to encourage more communication.
 Remote employees need to be comfortable reaching out to any member of the team.
-When working remotely, this is not as easy as stopping by someone’s desk or cubicle to ask a quick question.
+When working remotely, this connection is not as easy as stopping by someone’s desk or cubicle to ask a quick question.
 You can get employees used to messaging each other directly with a virtual game of Clue.

 In the board game, players solve the mystery of who murdered Mr. Body by guessing the suspect, weapon, and room cards not in anyone’s hand.
-One of our favorite virtual team building exercises for remote teams, Clue has employees email guesses to coworkers and coworkers will respond in kind.
+One of our favorite online games, Clue has employees email guesses to coworkers and coworkers will respond in kind.
 “I suspect it was Mr. Green in the library with the candlestick.”
 “It wasn’t the candlestick.”
 The first one to message the manager with the correct accusation of murder wins.
 This game can be played over the course of a video call or a workweek.

 Pro Tip: Customize the clues to fit your workplace.
 You may want to change the crime from “murder” to something more benign like “took the last donut.”